Your Child's Checkup: 3 to 5 Days

 2. Ask questions, address any concerns, and offer advice about how your baby is:

 Feeding.
-Newborns should be fed when they seem hungry.
-Breastfed infants eat about every 1 to 3 hours, and formula-fed infants eat about every 2 to 4 hours.
-Your doctor or nurse watch you breastfeed and offer help with any problems.
+Newborns should be fed whenever they seem hungry.
+Breastfed infants eat about every 1–3 hours, and formula-fed infants eat about every 2–4 hours.
+Your doctor or nurse can watch as you breastfeed and offer help with any problems.
 Burp your baby midway through a feeding and again at the end.

 Peeing and pooping.
 Newborns should have about six wet diapers a day.
 The number of poopy diapers varies, but most newborns have 3 or 4 soft bowel movements a day.
 Tell your doctor if you have any concerns about your newborn's bowel movements.

 Sleeping.
 A newborn may sleep up to 18 or 19 hours a day, waking up often (day and night) to breastfeed or take a bottle.
 Breastfed babies usually wake to eat every 1–3 hours, while formula-fed babies may sleep longer, waking every 2–4 hours to eat (formula takes longer to digest so babies feel fuller longer).
 Newborns should not sleep more than 4 hours between feedings until they have good weight gain, usually within the first few weeks.
 After that, it's OK if a baby sleeps for longer stretches.

 - pay attention to faces or bright objects 8–12 inches (20–30 cm) away

 - respond to sound — they may quiet down, blink, turn head, startle, or cry

 - hold arms and legs in a flexed position

 - lift head briefly when on stomach (babies should only be placed on the stomach while awake and under supervision)

 - rooting and sucking: turns toward, then sucks breast/bottle nipple